-The existing number of ECE teachers and the gap of ECE teachers in public schools will be added in cells C55:D60 using the official statistics from government sources.
-The existing gap will be the difference between sanctioned posts and the working teachers.
-In case of unavailability of this information, it can be calculated using following steps:
+The existing number of ECE teachers and the gap of ECE teachers in public schools will be added in cells C56:D61 using the official statistics from government sources.
+The existing gap will be the difference between sanctioned posts and working teachers.
+In case of unavailability of this information, it can be calculated using the following steps:

-- Divide the ECE enrolment by official Student Teacher Ratio (STR) standard adopted by the country.
-This will provide the number of teachers required. - Subtract the existing number of teachers from the above calculated number. - The resulting number will be the teachers' gap to be added in these cells.
+- Divide the ECE enrolment by the official Student-Teacher Ratio (STR) standard adopted by the country.
+This will provide the number of teachers required. - Subtract the existing number of teachers from the above-calculated number. - The resulting number will be the teachers' gap to be added in these cells.

-The number of skilled (trained) teachers will be added in cells.
-H55:H60.
+The number of skilled (trained) teachers will be added to cells H56:H61.
 The number of unskilled (untrained) teachers will be automatically calculated using the total number of teachers and the number of skilled teachers.